GET STARTED TODAY

 Temporary Fixes for a Leaking Roof

 When you discover a leaking roof, immediate action is crucial to prevent further damage until a professional can perform a permanent repair.
-While temporary fixes are not a substitute for proper roof repairs, they can buy you some time.
+While temporary fixes are not a substitute for a proper roof leak repair, they can buy you some time.
 One common temporary solution is to apply roofing cement or caulk to seal any visible gaps and cracks.
 This can help stop water from seeping through until a more permanent fix is made.

 Safety Considerations